crazychenz/vinnie.work/website/blog/2020-11-24-why-so-hard-tmux-copy-paste.md

 ---
 slug: 2020-11-24-why-so-hard-tmux-copy-paste
-title: "Why so hard?: Remote Tmux Copy/Paste"
+title: 'Why so hard?: Remote Tmux Copy/Paste'
 #date: "2020-11-24T12:00:00.000Z"
 description: |
   An adventure into how to enable the ability to copy paste from a